neotree/analytics/README.md

 RMarkdown script to generate HTML page with key statistics for the Sister in Charge of the neonatal unit.
 This report is then printed on the unit each month.

 ## report_template.pptx
 Template Powerpoint presentation to be called my monthly_report.Rmd for better formatting.
-Currently not used and only contains NeoTree logo.
+Currently not used and only contains Neotree logo.
 Might be useful in the future.

 ## plot-generation.R